DragonMinded/minidragon/README.md

    - Various debugging boards, used mostly for setting hand-selected values on various busses are designed and prototyped on breadboards.
 They are not laid out for fabrication.
 I am still weighing whether or not this will be necessary.

 ### Software

+As a whole, the software side of MiniDragon is 72% complete.

  - assembler and disassembler: 100% completed.
  - simulator: 100% completed.